16

 RAeS Lecture in cooperation with HAW, DGLR, VDI & ZAL

 Chris Pocock is a British full-time writer, specialising in aerospace.
-He started working life in the airfreight business at Heathrow, and helped to start the outsize cargo business with Heavylift Cargo Airlines.
-He then became a full-time writer, editing two air cargo magazines and a military aviation newsletter.
-He was the defence editor of AVIATION INTERNATIONAL NEWS for 30 years until retiring in mid-2018.
-He is still a commentator on aerospace/defense issues.
+He was the defence editor of AVIATION INTERNATIONAL NEWS until retiring in mid-2018.
+He continues to write articles and commentaries on aerospace/defense issues.

 So he continued to research the history, and follow the current operations, of this remarkable aircraft.
-He helped to ensure that an original U-2C model and B-camera were preserved and transferred to the Imperial War Museum, Duxford, UK.
+In 1992, he helped to ensure that an original U-2C model and B-camera were preserved and transferred to the Imperial War Museum, Duxford, UK.
 In 1997, he became the first foreign civilian to fly in the U-2.
 His largest book, 50 YEARS OF THE U-2, was published in 2005 to mark the aircraft's golden anniversary.
-He updated the U-2 story with DRAGON LADY TODAY, published in 2015 and revised in 2024.
-His latest book is SHADOW FLYER – The Life of Bob Ericson, CIA and NASA U-2 pilot.
+He continued the story by publishing DRAGON LADY TODAY in 2015.
+This book was updated in a second edition in 2024.
+In 2025, he published SHADOW FLYER, a biography of Bob Ericson, one of the early and most notable U-2 pilots.

 Date: